solidi/writing/75-the-hot-wheels-kid-powered-trains-and-planes-part-1.md

 ## Marketing Rails: Bernie's Hot Line to Kenner

-That is where Bernard Loomis ("Bernie"), a leading sales executive, marketer, and then division vice president at Mattel, stepped in to develop the incremental Line of trains called [Hot Line](https://hotwheels.fandom.com/wiki/Hot_Line) from the same tech.
+THAT IS WHERE BERNARD LOOMIS ("Bernie"), a leading sales executive, marketer, and then division vice president at Mattel, stepped in to develop the incremental Line of trains called [Hot Line](https://hotwheels.fandom.com/wiki/Hot_Line) from the same tech.

 Bernie was to command the modern children's television media, organizing toys into incremental product lines.
 He had a knack for discovering "toyetic" toys, a natural ability to forge them into sellable products.